 Programs: RN to BSN, BSN, RN to MSN, MSN, DNP, PhD + Online options

 4. Seattle University

 Seattle University’s College of Nursing is recognized to be among the best nursing programs in Washington State, offering both academic degrees and certificate programs.
 Seattle University offers a BSN – a Bachelor of Science in Nursing (BSN) degree program with entrances for traditional students and for transfer students.
-Additionally, SU offers a Doctor of Nursing Practice (DNP) degree program with several academic tracks in gerontology – acute care, gerontology nurse practitioners, nurse midwife, and psychiatric mental health nurse practitioner.
+Additionally, SU offers a Doctor of Nursing Practice (DNP) degree program with several academic tracks in gerontology – acute care, gerontology nurse practitioners, nurse midwives, and psychiatric mental health nurse practitioners.
 The school also offers two post-graduate certificates in nursing in the areas of primary care and acute care.

 Seattle University was founded by the Jesuits as the Immaculate Conception Parish School in 1891.
 Seattle University is home to more than 7,050 students and is considered the largest independent institution of higher learning in the north and western sections of the nation.
 Seattle University’s campus covers more than 50 acres is located in downtown Seattle.

 5. Gonzaga University

 The Nursing & Human Psychology School at Gonzaga University offers a variety of top-quality nursing programs and is recognized to be among the best nursing programs in Washington State.
 At the baccalaureate level, Gonzaga University offers a traditional Bachelor of Science in Nursing degree program (BSN) for those students seeking RN licensure.
 At the graduate level, Gonzaga offers four online academic nursing degree programs.
 These include an online RN to MSN program, an online MSN program, an online 2nd Master’s Degree, an online DNP program for bachelor’s degree holders, or an online DNP or master’s degree holder.